All the Same... or Not

 All the Same... or Not (Tudo Igual...
-SQN!) is a Brazilian comedy-drama streaming television series for children and adolescents, which is produced by Cinefilm for Disney+.
+SQN!) is a Brazilian comedy-drama television series for children and adolescents, which is produced by Cinefilm for Disney+.
 The series is based on the youth book novel Na porta ao lado by the Brazilian writer Luly Trigo.
-In Brazil, the ten-part first season of the series was released on May 25, 2022 on Disney+.
+In Brazil and Portugal, the ten-part first season of the series was released on May 25, 2022, on Disney+.
+In the rest of the world, the show premiered on July 20, 2022.

-The series has been renewed for a second season, which is scheduled for release in 2023.
+The series was renewed for a second season, which premiered in 2023.

 Plot

 16-year-old Carol is going through a period of major changes in her life.
-On the one hand, Carol has to deal with her mother's marriage to her new boyfriend and the impending relationship with her future stepbrother.
+On one hand, Carol has to deal with her mother's marriage to her new boyfriend and the impending relationship with her future stepbrother.
 On the other hand, a new school year begins in high school, in which Carol starts her first real relationship and experiences various situations with her long-time friends that also put their friendship to the test.
-Carol faces the typical challenges of being a teenager and experiences feelings that she has never felt in this form before and learns that the first step to happiness is to know yourself and also to respect your own feelings, even if you are makes one or two mistakes on the way there.
+Carol faces the typical challenges of being a teenager and experiences feelings that she has never felt in this form before and learns that the first step to happiness is to know yourself and also to respect your own feelings, even if you make one or two mistakes on the way there.